dooleydiligent/unit-redis-ness/README.md

 # Current State
 As of 1.0.4 **unit-redis-ness** includes embedded [fengari](https://www.npmjs.com/package/fengari), which means that LUA is now available.

+All of the current test suite has been validated against a live redis instance (except for tests involving MAX_SAFE_INTEGER and MIN_SAFE_INTEGER - these are only 53 bits in unit-redis-ness)

 Otherwise, unit-redis only supports 5 "server" commands:

 - ping